 In such times, there is a need for processes that can produce many parts within a short period.
 This is where a high-speed production process like die casting is appropriate.
-Design and launch times are shorter because there is usually no need for machining, and the mold for a specific part has to be created only once.
+Design and launch times are shorter because there is usually no need for machining, and the die casting mould for a specific part has to be created only once.

 Die casting also leads to shorter design and launch time because it allows processes that would have otherwise been disjointed to be done simultaneously.
 For example, with die casting, it’s possible to factor in processes that would have been done later, such as fastening elements into the earlier parts of the process.

 In comparison to other processes, die casting involves less machining.
 This is another way to save time when making parts for medical equipment during a crisis.